Families Moving Forward (FMF) Connect

 Meet Our Team

-Cristiano Tapparello is a Research Assistant Professor in the Department of Electrical and Computer Engineering at the University of Rochester.
+Cristiano Tapparello is a Research Associate Professor in the Department of Electrical and Computer Engineering at the University of Rochester, and the Director of Software Engineering at the UR Health Lab.
 Dr. Tapparello's current research interests reside on on the design of novel techniques to facilitate the development and diffusion of smart and connected healthcare solutions.

 Frequently Asked Questions